Russia's leading social network banned by "mistake"

 A source close to the company said it held a board meeting in Switzerland this week which was attended by Durov.

-Durov owns 12 percent of VK, but under a shareholder pact he also votes on behalf of the 40 percent holding owned by Mail.ru, the London-listed internet group backed by Uzbek-born tycoon Alisher Usmanov, Russia's richest man.
+Durov owns 12 percent of VK, but under a shareholder pact he also votes on behalf of the 40 percent holding owned by Mail.ru (MAILRq.L), the London-listed internet group backed by Uzbek-born tycoon Alisher Usmanov, Russia's richest man.

 No comment was immediately available from representatives for VK, United Capital Partners or Usmanov.